What you should know

 What will happen:

-- Your surgeon may create a reservoir from a part of your ileum.
+- Your healthcare provider may create a reservoir from a part of your ileum.
 It will be inside your body and will attach to the stoma on your abdomen.
 It will collect bowel contents and can be emptied with a tube as needed.

 After your surgery: